dreamsdk/codeblocks/README.md

 4. The GNU Debugger (GDB) included in the latest release of **TDM-GCC** is buggy: some breakpoints are never reached.
 You should use a newer GNU Debugger (GDB) binary, for example the one included in **DreamSDK** (i.e. `E:\DreamSDK\bin\gdb.exe`).
 To change that, you may update the Debugger profile inside Code::Blocks (in the `Settings` menu).

 ## Building a Code::Blocks release

+for 64 check than Nuwen is defined for GCC Compiler

 1. Make your changes in the **Code:Blocks** source (basically in `sdk`, `Compiler` and `Debugger` targets).
 2. Select the **Settings** > **Global Variable** menu item then select the `cb_release_type` variable and enter `-O2` in the `base` field.